Selling to government

 Procurement policies

-Procedures for buying goods, services and construction are outlined in the Sustainable Procurement Policy (Policy 3.1) and the Procurement Manual.
+Procedures for buying goods, services and construction are outlined in the Public Procurement Policy (Policy 3.1) and the Procurement Manual.
 Detailed procurement guidelines also outline procurement protocols and procedures for selling to government and public sector entities.

 What government buys